Blogging, Content Marketing, SEO

 You're probably wondering how the heck this all works, so let's start at the beginning.
 How does SEO work to help your business grow?
 When you do SEO (search engine optimization) on your website or blog, you make it easier for Google to understand what your pages are about.
 And by doing that, Google is more likely to show your website or blog to people searching for you.

 When you use SEO as a marketing & content strategy, you create content that your ideal customer is searching for, and then you optimize that content so that it's easier to find on Google.

 I see this a lot, and unfortunately, you don't get the results you wanted.
 The hard truth is that if you don't optimize the content, you create, you will not get the results you would if it were optimized.
 If you're going to create content, you need to optimize it to get the most value.
 Learn how to get started with SEO in this post.

 Again, you may get some results, but nothing like you'll get if you follow the steps and do both SEO and Content Strategy together.
-If you write your content without doing keyword research, you may inadvertently choose a term with a lot less search traffic than another similar word.
+If you write your content without keyword research, you may inadvertently choose a term with much less search traffic than another similar word.
 I saw this with a client recently.
 She had a keyword she'd selected for a page, but when I did the keyword research, I found another one with 4x the search volume, representing many potential leads.
 She quickly changed the page's name, and we optimized the word with a higher search volume.